Friday, 25 October 2024

 Coriander Stalks Chutney

 I generally use parts of coriander stalks along with the leaves to garnish veggies.
-If I'm making a chutney, I use all the stalks.
-But sometimes, only the stalks are lurking behind.
+At times, only the stalks are lurking behind.
 I don't feel like throwing them away.
-So I just added a few more ingredients and made a chutney, which turned out to be very yummy!
+So I just add a few more ingredients and make a chutney, which I find so very yummy!

 Ingredients: